2001 Indian Parliament attack: Trial

-Following the attack, many suspects were arrested, and in December 2002 four Jaish-e-Mohammed terrorists were convicted for roles in the attack.
+Following the attack, many suspects were arrested, and in December 2002 four Jaish-e-Mohammed militants were convicted for roles in the attack.
 In 2003, the Border Security Force (BSF) eliminated Ghazi Baba, the commander-in-chief of Jaish-e-Mohammed and the mastermind of the attack, in the Noor Bagh neighborhood of Srinagar, Jammu and Kashmir.

 The attack triggered extensive investigations, which revealed the involvement of four accused, namely Mohammad Afzal Guru, his cousin Shaukat Hussain Guru, Syed Abdul Rahman Geelani (also spelled "Gilani"), and Shaukat Guru's wife Afsan Guru (maiden name: Navjot Sandhu).
-Some other proclaimed offenders were said to be the leaders of the banned terrorist organization known as Jaish-e-Mohammed.
+Some other proclaimed offenders were said to be the leaders of the banned militant organization known as Jaish-e-Mohammed.
 After the conclusion of investigation, investigating agency filed the report under Section 173 of Criminal Procedure Code, 1973 (India) against four accused persons on 14 May 2002.
 Charges were framed under various sections of Indian Penal Code (IPC), the Prevention of Terrorism Act, 2002 (POTA), and the Explosive Substances Act by the designated sessions Court.

 The designated Special Court was presided over by S. N. Dhingra.
 The accused were tried and the trial concluded within a record period of about six months.
 80 witnesses were examined for the prosecution and 10 witnesses were examined on behalf of the accused S.A.R.
 Geelani.
 About 300 documents were exhibited.
 Afzal Guru, Shaukat Hussain and S.A.R.
 Geelani were convicted for the offences under Sections 121, 121A, 122, Section 120B read with Sections 302 & 307 read with Section 120B of IPC, sub-Sections (2), (3) and (5) of Section 3 and Section 4(b) of POTA and Sections 3 and 4 of Explosive Substances Act.
 The accused 1 and 2 were also convicted under Section 3(4) of POTA.

 Accused 4, namely Navjot Sandhu a.k.a.
 Afsan, was acquitted of all the charges except the one under Section 123 IPC for which she was convicted and sentenced to undergo rigorous imprisonment for five years and to pay a fine.
 Death sentences were imposed on the other three accused for the offences under Section 302 read with Section 120B IPC and Section 3(2) of POTA.
 They were also sentenced to life imprisonment on as many as eight counts under the provisions of IPC, POTA and Explosive Substances Act in addition to varying amounts of fine.
 The amount of a million Indian rupees, which was recovered from the possession of two of the accused, namely, Afzal Guru and Shaukat Hussain, was forfeited to the State under Section 6 of the POTA.